Ledger-Software/Docs/Dev-Process.md

 ## Code Review

-All code needs to be seen by at least three people.
+All code needs to be reviewed by at least two people.
 Before a pull request is merged at least two people must approve the pull.
 If the pull request was pair programmed the one who did not post the pull request may count as one of the reviewers (still must comment in the pull request).

 ### Puller